GrindelfP/unity_sphynx/README.md

-# Unity Sphynx - version 0.3
+# Unity Sphynx - version 0.4
 ## A quick description
 This program is a strictly educational intention to learn how to pick a code.
-This 0.1 version is capable of picking a given by User digit code and messaging You of success.
+This version of application is capable of picking a given by User digit code and messaging You of success.

 ## Program's components
 1) **main.py** contains of two main executable functions: getting Your code and providing You with the success message.